On the regularized risk of distributionally robust learning over deep neural networks: Conclusions

 Some interesting research directions that stem from this work include: 1) Studying the type of regularity enforced on the input-to-output mappings by the regularization problems discussed in this paper.
 2) The analysis of other distributionally robust problems where for example their objective target may contain an entropic term (as motivated in \cite{DongDP0020}).
 3) In general, the use of tools from optimal control theory for the robust training of a wider class of neural networks.
 4) The study of adversarial problems in other learning settings of interest where specific structure in the models may be exploited to get novel theoretical or algorithmic insights.

-\textbf{Acknowledgements:} The authors would like to thank Leon Bungert for enlightening conversations and for providing them with many useful references.
+\textbf{Acknowledgements:} The authors would like to thank two anonymous reviewers for their positive and constructive feedback.
+The authors would like to thank Leon Bungert for enlightening conversations and for providing them with many useful references.
 NGT was supported by NSF-DMS grant 2005797 and would also like to thank the IFDS at UW-Madison and NSF through TRIPODS grant 2023239 for their support.
 Part of this work was completed while NGT was visiting the Simons Institute to participate in the program ``Geometric Methods in Optimization and Sampling" during the Fall of 2021.
 NGT would like to thank the institute for hospitality and support.